Skip to main content

 Gracie Falla possessed the ball well in her defensive half of the field.
 Seeing Collins streak down the field, Falla launched a long ball in her direction.
 Collins ran past her mark and took one touch to control the ball before firing it past a diving English into the back of the net to give South Carolina a 1-0 lead.

-The call proceeded to go under video review, but the referee upheld her previous call.
+The play proceeded to go under video review, but the referee upheld her previous call.
 Barry stepped up to take the kick and buried it to double South Carolina’s lead.
 The goal was Barry’s 17th of the season and fourth since the start of the SEC Tournament.

 Her strike proved to be an important goal in the history of Gamecock women’s soccer – it was the 50th of Barry’s career, which tied an all-time program record.
 It also happened in Barry’s 100th appearance for South Carolina.

 South Carolina’s scoring efforts did not end there.
 Around 90 seconds later, Hallie Meadows launched another long ball forward.
-Zullo, running down the right sideline, then hit a first-time cross into the six-yard box.
+Zullo, running down the right sideline, hit a first-time cross into the six-yard box.
 Collins crashed into the goal area and fired the ball into the back of the net, putting the Gamecocks up 4-0.

 Despite the deficit, East Carolina found a source of momentum in the 62nd minute.
 Reagan Schubach stepped up to take a penalty kick after a South Carolina player earned a foul in the box.
 Schubach offered a well-delivered strike, but English made a diving save to her right.

 English’s penalty save was not enough to help the Pirates mount a comeback, though.
-East Carolina recorded just two shots – none of which were on goal – in the contest.
+East Carolina recorded just two shots, none of which were on goal, in the contest.

 South Carolina put the cherry on top of a sweet night with two more goals later in the match.